OWASP/owasp-mastg/Document/0x08a-Testing-Tools.md

 - [APKiD: PEiD for Android Apps](https://github.com/enovella/cve-bio-enovella/blob/master/slides/bheu18-enovella-APKID.pdf)
 - [APKiD: Fast Identification of AppShielding Products](https://github.com/enovella/cve-bio-enovella/blob/master/slides/APKiD-NowSecure-Connect19-enovella.pdf)

+### APKLab

+[APKLab](https://github.com/APKLab/APKLab "APKLab") is a convenient Visual Studio Code extension leveraging tools such as [apktool](#apktool) and [jadx](#jadx) to enable features including app unpacking, decompilation, code patching (e.g. for MITM), and repackaging straight from the IDE.

+For more information, you can refer to [APKLab's official documentation](https://apklab.surendrajat.xyz/).

 ### Apktool

 [Apktool](https://github.com/iBotPeaches/Apktool) is used to unpack Android app packages (APKs).
 Simply unzipping APKs with the standard `unzip` utility leaves some files unreadable. `AndroidManifest.xml` is encoded into binary XML format which isn’t readable with a text editor.
 Also, the app resources are still packaged into a single archive file.